Enriching Cohort Model and Small Class Sizes

 Broad Scope of Modalities and Practice

-Our students are trained in range of naturopathic modalities.
+Our students are trained in a range of naturopathic modalities.
 Integrated in the curriculum, our modalities include botanical medicine, clinical nutrition, Traditional Asian Medicine/acupuncture, homeopathy, lifestyle counselling, and physical medicine.

 British Columbia boasts the broadest scope of practice in Canada for naturopathic doctors, as well as a population that widely accepts naturopathic practice.
 British Columbia recently revised legislation governing the practice of naturopathic medicine to include minor surgery, prescription rights, and additional diagnostic procedures – giving our practitioners the most comprehensive scope of practice in Canada.